Skip to Content

 Instructions

 In a mixing bowl combine meats.
 I do this with my hands.
 Messy but it works.
-Add eggs, cheese, parsley, garlic and salt and pepper.
+Add eggs, cheese, parsley, salt, pepper, red pepper flakes and bread crumbs.
+Stir well.
+Hands are the easiest.
+Mix in the cooled onion/red wine mixture.

-Transfer cooked meatballs to paper towels to drain, then add to the marinara sauce.
 (You may keep these warm in the sauce.
 I also made these ahead and then brought them to room temperature as I reheated the sauce.
 Place them in the sauce for about 10 minutes on low to warm them.)
-Serve on toothpicks or over pasta or in a sandwich!
+Serve on toothpicks or over spaghetti or in a sandwich!

 Recipe rating 5 Stars 4 Stars 3 Stars 2 Stars 1 Star